Gohla/pibs/src/4_example/index.md

 {{#include ../gen/4_example/d_1_Cargo.toml.diff}}
 ```

+We continue as follows:

+1) Set up the scaffolding for a Ratatui application.
+2) Create a text editor `Buffer` using tui-textarea to edit the grammar and example program files.
+3) Draw and update those text editor `Buffer`s, and keep track of the active buffer.
+4) Save `Buffer`s back to files and run the `CompileGrammar` and `Parse` tasks to provide feedback on the grammar and example programs.
+5) Show the build log in the application.

 ### Ratatui Scaffolding

 We will put the editor in a separate module, and start out with the basic scaffolding of a Ratatui "Hello World" application.